steveseguin/social_stream/README.md

 - Ensure that VDO.Ninja works with your browser, as if not, webRTC may be disabled and so this social stream extension will not work also.
 - If using Facebook live chat, please sure you are viewing the page as a "viewer", not as a publisher, and that you are connected to WiFi or Ethernet, and not mobile LTE/4G/5G.
 - The auto-responder requires you to be signed in to the social endpoint and that you have access to chat; ensure you accept any disclaimer and try issuing a test message first.
+- Try using the extension in Incognito mode or try disabling all other browser extensions, then reloading the browser, and trying again.
+Many extension types will conflict with Socialstream, causing certain functions to fail.

 ### Customize